miladrayka/ET_Score/README.md

 * joblib
 * scikit-learn

-For Installing first make a virtual environment :
+For Installing first make a virtual environment.
 on windows :
 python py -m venv env

 on macOS and Linux :
 python3 -m venv env

 Which env is the location to create the virtual environment.